 Picking the right bed for a child is a responsible job.
 They need to get a good night’s sleep, just as it is for you.
 It’s better to spend more than less (unless you’re still getting value for money).
-Consider your child’s weight and size and what mattress would be right for them, and bear these in mind, too, when going for a more ‘grown-up’ style of bed.
+Consider your child’s weight and size and what mattress would suit them, and bear these in mind, too, when going for a more ‘grown-up’ style of bed.

 Not sure what would work best for you?
-Why not take a look at our shorty beds, a shorty bed creates the perfect transition from a cot?
-We have a variety of options, including cabin beds, mid sleepers, bunk beds and more, as well as additional styles of bed and children’s bedding, so you’re sure to find something of interest.
+Why not look at our shorty beds?
+A shorty bed creates the perfect transition from a cot.
+We have various options, including cabin beds, mid-sleepers, bunk beds and more, and additional styles of bed and children’s bedding, so you’re sure to find something of interest.
 Happy browsing!